marcusjoshm/pb_cap_analysis/README.md

 1. **Gaussian Peak Detection** (default):
    - Analyzes perimeter intensity histogram with range starting at 0 to capture near-zero peaks
-   - Uses lower prominence threshold (0.05) to detect subtle peaks
+   - Uses 15% of maximum histogram count as minimum prominence threshold to detect significant peaks
-   - Detects Gaussian peaks in smoothed histogram
+   - Detects peaks in smoothed histogram (Gaussian filter with sigma=2)
    - **Default mode** (no `--max-background`): Uses the leftmost (lowest intensity) detected peak as background
    - **Constrained mode** (with `--max-background`): Only considers peaks below the specified threshold
      - Selects the most prominent peak below the threshold
      - If no peaks detected, uses the histogram bin with highest frequency below the threshold
      - Ensures background values stay within expected range
    - Multiple peaks → assumes higher peak is from nearby enriched structure
-   - Fallback: If no peaks detected at all, uses the maximum of the histogram as background
+   - Fallback: If no peaks detected at all, uses the bin with maximum count as background

 2. **Minimum Value**:
    - Uses minimum perimeter intensity as background